263 Nights

 Another miracle of salvation occurred in Krupki – a small town where the Nazis killed almost 2 thousand Jews.
 One woman managed to escape from certain death three times.
 Thanks to this, her son was born, who can now share this incredible story with us.
 The film allows you to see the dramatic events of the war not only through the memories of eyewitnesses, but also through the eyes of modern children.
 It’s like building a connection between generations, restoring a thread of memory.
 After all, as one of the young heroes said, a person lives as long as someone remembers him

-Film director of the “Countdown” project, the “Chronicle of the Minsk Ghetto” trilogy.
-In 2014, for the film “Chronicle of the Minsk Ghetto”, he received the main prize of the V International Festival of Historical and Military Cinema in Warsaw, the winner of the National Television competition “Televershina” in the nomination “Best Documentary”.
-Winner of the “TEFI” award and the winner of the “Televershina” in the nomination “Best Director” (2015).
+Vladimir Lutsky, director of the “Countdown” project, the “Chronicle of the Minsk Ghetto” trilogy.
+In 2014, for the film “Chronicle of the Minsk Ghetto”, he received the main prize of the International Festival of Historical and Military Cinema in Warsaw, the winner of the National Television competition “Televershina”, and the nomination “Best Documentary”.
+He was the winner of the “TEFI” award and the winner of the “Televershina” and nominated for “Best Director” (2015).

 Year